 We prefer to prune indeterminate tomatoes to a single stem.
 That way we can grow more plants in a small space, vertically.
 For support we use Tomato Clips with a string.

 Dwarf tomato plants stay small even if they are indeterminate plants.
 We do not prune dwarf tomato plants.
 I like to start a few dwarf plants very early and plant them in a pot; we have our first ripe tomatoes before the rest come up.
 They can also be grown in hanging baskets, in a bucket the Kratky way, or traditionally in the ground with a cage.

 Only indeterminate, not dwarf tomato varieties, can be pruned.
 Pruning will give you earlier and better fruit.
 By pruning the plant to a single stem you can grow more plants in a small space.
 For a cold climate we find that to prune indeterminate tomato plants helps us to harvest ripe tomatoes earlier in the summer.

 A sucker is the little thing between a leaf and a stem that look like a little plant.
 You can pinch it off with your fingers, or cut it back with clean pruning shears leaving a little stem.
 The stem will eventually die back but it will buy you some time till a new sucker can grow in its place.

-Pruning needs to be done regularly, otherwise the little suckers will grow into a branch.
-By the way, you can grow a new plants from these suckers.
+Pruning needs to be done regularly, otherwise, the little suckers will grow into a branch.
+By the way, you can grow new plants from these suckers.